Turkey now says Iranian tanker heading to Lebanese waters, not port

-OSLO/ISTANBUL (Reuters) - Turkish Foreign Minister Mevlut Cavusoglu said on Friday he wanted to clarify that an Iranian tanker at the center of a dispute between Washington and Tehran was headed towards Lebanese territorial waters, not a Lebanese port.
+OSLO/ISTANBUL, Aug 30 (Reuters) - Turkish Foreign Minister Mevlut Cavusoglu said on Friday he wanted to clarify that an Iranian tanker at the centre of a dispute between Washington and Tehran was headed towards Lebanese territorial waters, not a Lebanese port.

 Earlier on Friday, the minister told Reuters the ship was headed to Lebanon’s main port.
 “I didn’t mean that this tanker is going to a Lebanese port, but according to the information coordinates it is heading to the territorial waters of the country,” he told reporters later at an Oslo forum.